thiemisoubhia/thiemisoubhia/README.md

 Hi!
 I'm **Thiemi**, a tech enthusiast who believes technology should be simple, helpful, and beautiful.
 I love developing websites, solving problems, and creating tools that make everyday life easier — especially when I can mix **creativity and code** 💡✨

-Currently pursuing a degree in Information Systems, I've also worked with support, design, and development.
+Currently pursuing a diploma in Computer Pragramming, I've also worked with support, design, and development.
 I'm always up for new learning and challenges!

 ---